shaggylaggyy/microsoft-rewards-bot/README.md

 <h1 align="center">🏆 Microsoft Rewards Automation Bot</h1>

+---

+# 🛡️ Security Notice

+> This project is intended for **educational purposes only**.
+> Use responsibly and within the Microsoft Rewards guidelines.
+> Review Microsoft's Terms of Service before using automation tools.
+> The author is **not responsible** for any misuse or consequences.

+---

 ## A powerful bot to fully automate Microsoft Rewards farming with Daily Set, Promotions, Searches and Discord notifications! 🚀